Voters in two UK special elections deliver verdict as gloom grows for Sunak government - ExBulletin

 Polling stations close at 10:00 p.m.
 (22:00 GMT) and results will be announced on Friday morning.

-The Conservatives have lost four by-elections and won one since Sunak took office in October 2022.
-He replaced Liz Truss, who shook the economy with a plan of unfunded tax cuts and failed to deliver only seven weeks in power.
+The Conservatives have lost four by-elections and won one since Sunak took power in October 2022.
+He replaced Liz Truss, who shook up the economy with a plan for unfunded tax cuts and lasted only seven weeks in power.

 Sunak, the fifth Conservative leader since 2016, has restored some stability, but has failed to revive the ruling party's popularity.
 With national elections due this year, the Conservatives consistently trail Labor by between 10 and 20 points in opinion polls.